-During the pandemic, when real estate prices were rising rapidly, Opendoor gained a reputation for offering close to or even more than market value for homes.
+During the pandemic, when real estate prices were rising rapidly, Opendoor gained a reputation for offering close to or even more than fair market value for homes.

-Average purchase price to resale price for homes bought by Opendoor
+Average Opendoor purchase price vs. resale price

 2024 | 2023 | |